 James Bohman, “Critical Theory” in Standford Encylopedia of Philosophy

-For Horkheimer and other early critical philosophers like Theodore Adorno, the “world” develops as society progresses.
-This is a radically different view of reality and knowledge than almost all classical philosophy and classic Christian theology.
-In fact, it is here that the salient historical battle for Western culture is being fought.
-Many question whether we can return to the traditions of Plato and Augustine, Aristotle and Aquinas or whether we must capitulate to Marx and his successors.
-No solid answers are forthcoming.
+For Horkheimer the “world,” social reality, develops as society progresses.
+This is a radically different view of truth and knowledge than almost all classical philosophy and classic Christian theology.
+In fact, it is here that the salient historical battle for Western culture is being fought, regardless of who recognizes it.
+The question lingers for those who see the problem: “can we return to the traditions of Plato and Augustine, Aristotle and Aquinas, or must capitulate to Marx and his successors?”
+Unfortunately, there is still no answer forthcoming.

-Nevertheless, early critical philosophers like Horkheimer tried to avoid a “skeptical predicament” (Bohman,“Critical Theory”) which would make truth claims entirely relative to the whims of contemporary culture.
+Early critical philosophers like Horkheimer tried to avoid this “skeptical predicament,” (Bohman,“Critical Theory”) which would make truth claims utterly relative to the whims of any given cultural moment.
 However, ultimately, the sociological naturalism these thinkers challenged, a methodological naturalism that makes all “true” knowledge a mere product of historically situated social groups, won out.
-As such, common parlance today in places like Canada and the US speaks of knowledge as a “construct,” not a discovery.
+As such, common parlance today in places like Canada, Europe and the United States speaks of knowledge as a “construct,” not a discovery.
+And where “knowledge” become a production of the mind, or a group of minds, wisdom is non-existent.

-These first-wave critical theorists might have wanted philosophy to organize and prioritize social data (Bohman, “Critical Theory”).
+These first-wave critical theorists wanted philosophy to organize and prioritize social data (Bohman, “Critical Theory”).
 They were hopeful that philosophy could act as the gatekeeper of the cumulative acquisition of knowledge gained over time.
-Regardless, today’s more radical, political approach rejects this earlier version of critical theory as critical philosophy.
+Regardless, a more radical approach to social doctrine rejected this earlier version of critical theory as critical philosophy, opting instead to make politics the organizing field of “social data.”
 Today’s critical race theorist passionately descries almost all of past (Western) knowledge as essentially “white supremacist,” an idea that would have been foreign to the predominantly German thinkers of the Frankfurt School.
-Of course, today’s critical race theorists 0perate in a post-Vietnam, post-Sexual Revolution culture.
+Of course, today’s critical race theorists operate in a post-Vietnam, post-Sexual Revolution culture.
 Politics, not philosophy, is the new gatekeeper of knowledge (or so they claim).
-The line between academic and activist has been seriously blurred.
+The line between academic and activist has been seriously blurred, and, as I have written elsewhere, the knew purveyor of truth is the “activist with ripped jeans, dyed hair, piercings, and bandana.”

-Popular critical race theory now claims that any knowledge, let alone wisdom, which has emerged since the Reformation and the Enlightenment is indelibly infected with racism and, therefore, worthy of complete negation.
-Knowledge birthed out of the Western European context, to include that of the early critical theorists themselves, is tainted with racial corruption and must therefore be excised from culture.
-This may smack of one massive Genetic Fallacy.
-However, on a CRT view, informal logic itself may be questioned as a construct of white culture.
+Popular critical race theory now claims that any knowledge, let alone wisdom, which has emerged since the Enlightenment, and probably earlier, is indelibly infected with racism and, as such, worthy of complete negation.
+Knowledge birthed out of the Western European context, to include that of the early critical theorists themselves, is tainted with racial corruption and must be excised from culture.
+This may smack of one massive genetic fallacy, and, in truth, is it just that.
+However, on a CRT view, logic itself is often claimed to be a construct of white culture.

 The Fallout of CRT’s Socialized Knowledge

 Theologically speaking this view of socialized knowledge has implications.
-On this view, the Bible (or the Koran or the Torah) has little application for us today.
-Even if biblical “truths” might have been applicable to the “life processes” of the ancient cultures that produced them, why should that be the case now?
+On this view, the Bible, or any historical text really, has little application for us today.
+Even if biblical “truths,” or constitutional ones, might have been applicable to the “life processes” of the ancient or early modern cultures that produced them, there is no reason to think that is now the case.
 Material and social conditions have changed and, therefore, so has the reality in which we now live.
-The idea of “universality” (across space or time) is again but a product of localized social groups.
+The idea of “universality” (across space or time) is itself, again, a mere product of localized social groups: white European ones according to most CRT advocates.

 Further, Critical Race Theory, like Gender Theory or Feminist Theory, does not limit its criticism to just religious claims.
 It also brings scientific claims under scrutiny, making them relative to historical, cultural and social conditions.
-On CRT, there are no shared principles of right reasoning– no logic that acts as a universally applicable standard or norm by which we can grasp truth about the world and know something about how it works.
+On CRT, there are no shared principles of right reasoning– no logic that acts, or even could act, as a universally applicable standard or norm by which we can grasp truth about the world.
 Instead there are “logic(s)” that are relative to discrete social groups.
 Each of these “logic(s)” is perhaps only partly compatible with some other or perhaps not compatible at all.
+What decides whose “logic” wins out is force, here, political force.

 And so today we even see highly objective disciplines like math come under the all-seeing eye of Critical Race Theory.
 Math, once considered a sign of the Divine Mind itself, is now relative to society and its racial subgroups.
 A statement by the Mathematical Association of America last October made it quite clear how under CRT’s acid lens, the ontological status of math has been drastically reduced: